 At Staffordshire University, we are committed to providing a safe, secure and supportive environment for all staff, students and visitors who access our services, grounds and facilities.
 Safeguarding is everyone’s responsibility.
 Staff and students alike have a role to play in keeping each other and themselves safe.
 We all have a duty to take action if we have a cause for concern about the safety and wellbeing of others.

-Our Student hub is home to our team of knowledgable, friendly Student Guidance Advisors who can help you with any problems or questions you may have during your time with us.
+Our team of knowledgeable, friendly Money & Guidance Advisors can help you with any problems or questions you may have during your time with us.

 Staffordshire University actively seeks to create and maintain a culture of equality, diversity and inclusion.
 We believe in providing everyone with an opportunity to fulfil their potential.

 Regardless of your personal circumstances or personal characteristics, you will part of an inclusive and supported community.

 Our campuses are alive with different cultures and languages.
 We have students from many different races and ethnicities studying with us across our campuses, including a thriving international student community.

 Staffordshire University has been successful in gaining a Bronze University Award under the Higher Education Race Equality Charter - one of only 14 universities to do so.
 A Bronze Award recognises that the University has a solid foundation for eliminating racial inequalities and developing an inclusive culture that values all staff and students.